 ipykernel = "^6.25.2"

-This uses the dependency manager Poetry, an advanced tool that understands the relationships between each package and their dependencies.
-It is also able to create a virtual environment for you and install all the dependencies in there.
-This is a great way to keep your dependencies in check and to make sure that you are not using any deprecated functions.
-Poetry has extensive documentation and it is therefore recommended to have a look at it here.
+This example uses the dependency manager Poetry, an advanced tool that understands the relationships between packages and their dependencies.
+It can also create a virtual environment and install all dependencies within it.
+This helps keep dependencies managed and ensures you avoid using deprecated functions.
+Poetry has extensive documentation, which is recommended reading here.

-Pro-tip: needing to be aware of new versions of each package can be tedious.
-Therefore, consider looking at extras as defined with Pandas.
-These include most of the data wrangling required and therefore limits maintenance for yourself.
+Pro-tip: Keeping track of new versions for every package can be tedious.
+Therefore, consider using extras as defined with Pandas.
+These optional dependency groups bundle related packages (like those needed for data wrangling), simplifying maintenance.
 See here.

 Why Poetry over requirements.txt or pip?